lucyawrey/project_comet/client/README.md

 ```

 ## To do
+- [ ] Create database API on top of Native SQLite and WASM Worker SQLite.
+Download `client_data.sqlite` on Native if it does not exist instead of creating it.
 - [ ] Setup Client API access
-- [ ] Create database API on top of Native SQLite and WASM Worker SQLite.
 - [ ] Load content + assets from SQLite database
 - [ ] Sync content + assets from API database